rophy/multi-k8s-auth/docs/DESIGN.md

 - JWKS fetched over TLS (custom CA supported)
 - Tokens validated for signature and expiration
 - Audience claim returned for caller to validate
-- No secrets stored - relies on public JWKS endpoints
+- No secrets stored - relies on JWKS endpoints

+### Protected OIDC Endpoints

+Some Kubernetes clusters (e.g., minikube) protect their OIDC discovery endpoints with authentication.
+Use `token_path` to provide a ServiceAccount token for authenticating to these endpoints.

 ## Design Decisions